bentrevor/canvas-ttt/README.md

      | |         | |X        | |X

-To prevent this fork, the Computer just needs to move to another one of the corners, or 2 positions away from the Human's last move.
+To prevent this fork, the Computer just needs to move to another one of the corners.

 The only other cases I had to cover were if the Human's first move was to a corner or an edge.
 If the Human's two first moves need to be blocked, then the game ends in a series of forced blocks where setting up a fork is impossible.
 This left four combinations for the Human to win: